deput/RWPromiseKit/README.md

 Issues and Todo list
 -------
 - I simplify the usage of `then`.
 Just pass only one handler block to hanle when last promise is resolved.
-To reject, you can raise an expection or return a new promise (comming soon!).
+To reject, you can raise an expection or return a new promise.

 - some other API: `map`,`filter`,`reduce`
 - Integrate with 3rd party lib